ceres-solver/ceres-solver/docs/source/solving.rst

    #. ``it`` is the time take by the current iteration.
    #. ``tt`` is the the total time taken by the minimizer.

-.. member:: vector<int> Solver::Options::lsqp_iterations_to_dump
+.. member:: vector<int> Solver::Options::trust_region_minimizer_iterations_to_dump

    Default: ``empty``

-   List of iterations at which the optimizer should dump the linear least squares problem to disk.
+   List of iterations at which the trust region minimizer should dump the trust region problem.
 Useful for testing and benchmarking.
 If ``empty``, no problems are dumped.

-.. member:: string Solver::Options::lsqp_dump_directory
+.. member:: string Solver::Options::trust_region_problem_dump_directory

    Default: ``/tmp``

-   If :member:`Solver::Options::lsqp_iterations_to_dump` is non-empty, then this setting determines the directory to which the files containing the linear least squares problems are written to.
+    Directory to which the problems should be written to.
+Should be non-empty if
+    :member:`Solver::Options::trust_region_minimizer_iterations_to_dump` is
+    non-empty and
+    :member:`Solver::Options::trust_region_problem_dump_format_type` is not
+    ``CONSOLE``.

-.. member:: DumpFormatType Solver::Options::lsqp_dump_format
+.. member:: DumpFormatType Solver::Options::trust_region_problem_dump_format

    Default: ``TEXTFILE``

-   The format in which linear least squares problems should be logged when :member:`Solver::Options::lsqp_iterations_to_dump` is non-empty.
+   The format in which trust region problems should be logged when :member:`Solver::Options::trust_region_minimizer_iterations_to_dump` is non-empty.
 There are three options:

    * ``CONSOLE`` prints the linear least squares problem in a human readable format to ``stderr``.
 The Jacobian is printed as a